vmbro/Usage-Meter-Credential-Monitoring/README.md

 ## More details about scripts

-You can visit my blog for more detailed information.
+You can visit my blog for [VMware vCloud Usage Meter – Product Credential Monitoring](https://vmbro.com/vmware-vcloud-usage-meter-product-credential-monitoring/) and more detailed information.